-There are of course other critical question you need to answer: Can I handle the dynamic forces that either are or soon will be impacting every business enterprise going forward: like changing stakeholder expectations, decaying business paradigms, archaic workplace practices, and weak strategies that are simply unable to cope with unanticipated but formidable “black swan” events?
-Is there a dark side to being a leader that managers don’t know about?
-Can I deal effectively with increasing ethical dilemmas in my profession, manage or lead those who are smarter than I am, and build a healthy, adaptive, more resilient organization?
+Other critical questions include: Is there a dark side to being a leader that managers don’t know about?
+Can I handle the dynamic, unpredictable forces that will impact this enterprise going forward: like changing stakeholder expectations, decaying business practices, and action plans that aren’t really designed to cope with the unanticipated yet formidable black-swan events?
+Can I deal effectively with the increasing ethical dilemmas in my profession, manage and lead those who are smarter than I am, or build a healthy, adaptive, resilient workforce?
 What about my own physical and mental fitness to lead?
 What am I ultimately responsible for that I was not as a manager?
 What, for me, is the meaning of leading with purpose?

 ❏ Realities: The 15 uncomfortable truths about leading others; Defining your identity: What works in what context; The 10 commandments of earning leadership; The dark side of being a leader; Where leaders most often come up short and why.